South Memphis Alliance improves lives, one wash cycle at a time

 MEMPHIS, Tenn. — Every Tuesday as part of our community changers series, we highlight organizations making a positive impact in our city.

-This week, we caught up with a group that improve the lives of all Memphians one wash cycle at a time.
+This week, we caught up with a group that improves the lives of all Memphians one wash cycle at a time.

 When you head to the laundromat, you spend a lot of time waiting.
 South Memphis Alliance wanted to take advantage of people’s downtime and offer resources.